Smilin' Through (1932 film): Production

 Significant differences exist in the story in comparison with the 1922 silent film.
-The 1941 version, though not a shot-for-shot remake, does incorporate several key scenes from the 1932 film verbatim, while adding material that focuses more on World War II, including patriotic songs performed by Jeannette MacDonald.
+The 1941 version, though not a shot-for-shot remake, does incorporate several key scenes from the 1932 film verbatim, while adding material that focuses more on World War II, including patriotic songs performed by Jeanette MacDonald.

 The song "Smilin’ Through" was first published in 1919 at the time when the original play was written.
 The song is heard in the play and in all three film adaptions, including as musical accompaniment in the 1922 silent version.
 Norma Shearer's singing voice was dubbed by Georgia Stark.

+Stewart said he got the job as "having acquired a reputation as a humorist because of my books" the film "wasn’t exactly a laugh riot.
+Irving Thalberg needed some help with the dialogue there; they had shot half of it, I think, and I rewrote some of the scenes.
+That was my first real introduction to Hollywood."

 The film was rereleased in 1935.
 According to the MGM "Campaign Book”, it was brought back "by public demand."

 Box office

 The film grossed a total (domestic and foreign) of $2,033,000: $1,004,000 from the U.S. and Canada and $1,029,000 elsewhere, resulting in a profit of $529,000.